tariq-hasan/system-design/basic_system_design/distributed_logging.md

 ## Restrain the log size

+- Problem
   - The number of logs increases over time.
-- At a time, perhaps hundreds of concurrent messages need to be logged.
+  - At a time, hundreds of concurrent messages need to be logged.
-- But the question is, are they all important enough to be logged?
+  - But not all are important enough to be logged.
-- To solve this, logs have to be structured.
+Solution
-- We need to decide what to log into the system on the application or logging level.
+- Structure logs to help decide what to log into the system on the application or logging level.

 ### Use sampling